muhammad-sufyan5/sufyan-laravel-migration-lint-package/docs-site/docs/rules.md

 Laravel Migration Linter analyzes your migration files and flags potential schema risks.
 Below are the built-in linting rules, each with `rationale`, `triggers`, and `configuration` examples.

+💡 **Note:** Each rule now includes **actionable suggestions** and documentation links in its output.
+When the linter detects an issue, it provides specific steps to fix it and links to relevant docs.

 ---

 ### ⚙️ Severity Levels